-In Chittenden County, Charlotte, Jericho and Underhill are looking into the program to provide them with increased police protection.
+richo and Underhill are looking into the In Chittenden County, Charlotte, Jeprogram to provide them with increased police protection.

-William Northrup, commander of the state police barracks in Colchester, met with selectmen from the two communities last week to introduce COP.
+Underhill and Jericho are talking William Northrup, commander of the state police barracks in Colchester, met about sharing a trooper.
+Horton and Lt.
+CHRIS WILLIS, Free Pres.

+with selectmen from the two communitics last week to introduce COP See COP, 3B